4.4 Collections detailed

 The Collections- class categories are the most prolific, there are 7 of them gathering 46 classes.

-The category Collections-Abstract groups classes which are said to be abstract.
+The category Collections-Abstract groups classes that are said to be abstract.
 An abstract class cannot be instantiated, its behavior is declared but not completely implemented.
 It is the responsibility of its subclasses to implement the missing part of the behavior.

 Observe how the important do: method is declared but not implemented: